-Parents are informed of their child's progress and attainment through parent consultations (2 per year) and through school reports (March and July).
+Parents are informed of their child's progress and attainment through parent consultations (2 per year) and through an annual school reports.
+Reports to parents refer to the pupil's progress against national requirements and will identify whether pupils are "on track" for Age Related Expectations.

-10. Resources and Display
+9. Resources and Display

 Classrooms should display timelines to help children develop an understanding of chronology in History.
 Displays should be interactive and provide a stimulus for the topic being taught.
-Children's work is displayed in Year books for each topic covered and should display clear learning objectives.
+Children's work is displayed in Humanities books covered and should display clear learning objectives.
+Corridor displays and Celebration of work days for parent are also opportunities to share pupils' work.

-Resources for all history units are kept in the relevant the classrooms, where they can be added to and maintained by the class teacher for those year-based units.
-All classes have their own resources related to their termly topics.
+Resources for all history units are kept in the relevant classrooms, where they can be added to and maintained by the class teacher for those year-based units.
 It is an aim that Topic boxes are developed, resourced and maintained so that each Year group has a ready source of high-quality, relevant and varied material available for teaching and learning.
 This will include History resources but will also allow stronger links to be made with other subjects within a particular topic.